johnnetr2/test/README.md

 ### `npm install

-Before run command start, create `.env` file in the rood directory of the app and copy content from `.env.example` and past it in that file.
+Before run command start, create `.env` file in the rood directory of the app and copy content from `.env.example` and paste it in that file.

 ### `npm start`